mrghg/gemma/inversion_specifications/NAME-RHIME/overview.md

 ### Boundary conditions

 The baselines are estimated during the inversions.
-The input boundary conditions used as prior are coming from CAMS version 22, using Jungfraujoch monthly means as background.
-XXX don't know what that means XXX
+The input boundary conditions used as prior are the monthly means of the observations at Jungfrauhoch.

 To simulate the uncertainty in the boundary conditions, we use a truncated normal distribution, obtained using a scaling factor.
 The mean of the distribution of the scaling factor is 1, its spread 0.1 and its trucated at zero, so to give non negative values.